BNMU Degree Part 1 results declared, check now

 The BNMU Degree Part 1 results have been released.
 The results declared by the Bhupendra Narayan Mandal University (BNMU) is available on the official website.

-Bhupendra Narayan Mandal University also called B. N. Mandal University and in short BNMU is situated at the district headquarter, Madhepura, a district in Bihar.
+Bhupendra Narayan Mandal University also called B. N. Mandal University and in short, BNMU is situated at the district headquarter, Madhepura, a district in Bihar.

 How to check BNMU Degree Part 1 2017 Results: